 Beautiful Dreamer

-Beautiful Dreamer by Stephen Collins Foster Beautiful dreamer, wake unto me, Starlight and dewdrops are waiting for thee; Sounds of the rude world heard in the day, Lull’d by the moonlight have all pass’d away!
-Beautiful dreamer, queen of my…
+Beautiful Dreamer by Stephen Collins Foster Beautiful dreamer, wake unto me, Starlight and dewdrops await thee; Sounds of the rude world that haunt the day, Lulled by moonlight, all has passed away!
+Beautiful dreamer, queen of my song, Listen while…

 Blue Ridge